-Hazard class Classification symbol signal word hazard statement Rational for the classification 1 Acute toxicity (oral) Classification not possible - - - No data available 1 Acute toxicity (dermal) Classification not possible - - - No data available 1 Acute toxicity (inhalation: gas) Not applicable - - - Due to the fact that the substance is "solid" according to the GHS definition and inhalation of its gas is not expected.
-Acute toxicity (inhalation: Classification not possible - - - No data available Acute toxicity (inhalation: dust, mist) Classification not possible - - - No data available 2 Skin corrosion / irritation Classification not possible - - - No data available 3 Serious eye damage / eye irritation Classification not possible - - - No data available 4 Respiratory/skin sensitization Respiratory sensitization: Classification not possible Skin sensitization: Classification not possible (Respiratory sensitization)- (Skin sensitization)- (Respiratory sensitization)- (Skin sensitization)- (Respiratory sensitization)- (Skin sensitization)- Respiratory sensitization: No data available Skin sensitization: No data available 5 Germ cell mutagenicity Classification not possible - - - No data available As for the health hazards, refer to "ID168, Lead, CAS: 7439-92-1," "ID48, Lead Oxide (II); Litharge, CAS: 1317-36-8," and "ID47, Lead Acetate (II), CAS: 301-04-2."
+Hazard class Classification symbol signal word hazard statement Rational for the classification 1 Acute toxicity (oral) Not classified - - - Based on the rat LD50 (oral route) value of >10,000mg/kg (IUCLID (2000)).
+1 Acute toxicity (dermal) Classification not possible - - - No data available 1 Acute toxicity (inhalation: gas) Not applicable - - - Due to the fact that the substance is "solid" according to the GHS definition and inhalation of its gas is not expected.
+1 Acute toxicity (inhalation: Classification not possible - - - No data available Acute toxicity (inhalation: dust, mist) Classification not possible - - - No data available 2 Skin corrosion / irritation Classification not possible - - - No data available 3 Serious eye damage / eye irritation Classification not possible - - - No data available 4 Respiratory/skin sensitization Respiratory sensitization: Classification not possible Skin sensitization: Classification not possible (Respiratory sensitization)- (Skin sensitization)- (Respiratory sensitization)- (Skin sensitization)- (Respiratory sensitization)- (Skin sensitization)- Respiratory sensitization: No data available Skin sensitization: No data available 5 Germ cell mutagenicity Classification not possible - - - No data available As for the health hazards, refer to "ID168, Lead, CAS: 7439-92-1," "ID48, Lead Oxide (II); Litharge, CAS: 1317-36-8" and "ID47, Lead Acetate (II), [CAS: 301-04-2."
 6 Carcinogenicity Category 2 Health hazard Warning Suspected of causing cancer Due to the fact that the substance is classified as Category R by NTP (2005), Group 2B by IARC (1987), Category A3 by ACGIH (2001) and Category 2B by Japan Society for Occupational Health.
-7 Toxic to reproduction Category 1A Health hazard Danger May damage fertility or the unborn child Based on expert judgment, given the fact that lead has been known to possess developmental neurotoxic and reproductive toxic potentials in humans.
-As for the health hazards, refer to "ID168, Lead, CAS: 7439-92-1," "ID48, Lead Oxide (II); Litharge, CAS: 1317-36-8," and "ID47, Lead Acetate (II),
+7 Toxic to reproduction Category 1A Health hazard Danger Based on expert judgment, given the fact that lead has been known to possess developmental neurotoxic and reproductive toxic potentials in humans.
+As for the health hazards, refer to "ID168, Lead, CAS: 7439-92-1," "ID48, Lead Oxide (II); Litharge, CAS: 1317-36-8" and "ID47, Lead Acetate (II),